sfDesat/Aquatis/README.md

 Danger levels are minimal.

 # Known Bugs
-- Sun is purple and stationary in the sky
-- Droppod is currently no working
 - The game occasionally crashes when dying
 - RickArg-Helmet_Cameras causes an instant crash